Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

 A growth plate fracture is a crack or split in or through the softer areas of a child's bone.
 These areas let the bone grow and will harden as a child gets older.

 These fractures may cause problems with bone growth.

 Copyright © Nucleus Medical Media, Inc.

-Growth plate fractures are the result of a trauma to the bone.
+Growth plate fractures are caused by trauma to the bone.

 Images of the bone may be taken with:

-A cast or splint is often used to keep the bone in place while the fracture heals.
-They will also provide support and decrease pressure on the area to prevent further damage.
+A cast or splint may be used to keep the bone in place while it heals.
+It will also provide support and ease pain.

 Family Doctor—American Academy of Family Physicians